khatryshikha/Twitter-Streaming/README.md

 ```

 ## 3. API to export filtered data to CSV (/twitter/export)
-This API returns the data in CSV.
-If opened in browser, it downloads a CSV file containin the data and if hit using another program, it returns the data in CSV format.
+This API exports the data to CSV file.
+It contains the specific field that filter and sorted in the [Second API](#2-api-to-filtersearch-stored-tweets-search) and there is no `[page]` parameter as all the matching data is returned.

 API : `http://127.0.0.1:8000/twitter/export`
 (methods supported - GET, POST)

-It contains the specific field that filter and sorted in the [Second API](#2-api-to-filtersearch-stored-tweets-search) and there is no `[page]` parameter as all the matching data is returned.

 ### API Response
-If the request to the API is sent using a browser, it downloads a CSV file containing data based on filters.
+If the request to the API is sent, it downloads a CSV file containing data based on filters.
-If the request is sent by another program/ application like Postman etc., the API returns the data in CSV format.